Implementing and testing the robot ⌨️

 Implementing a robot might sound like a daunting task.
 Fret not!

 Our Beginners' course teaches you the ropes.
 During the course, you will build a real software robot from scratch!
 As it happens, it is about Maria's task that was described earlier in this course (what a coincidence! 😀).
+Completing the course will earn you the Robocorp Level I certificate!

 Our Software robot project workflow course introduces best practices such as version control and collaborative development workflow, keeping credentials in a safe place, setting up Robocorp Cloud for development and production purposes, etc.!